postmanlabs/labs-docs/v6/pro/managing_pro/managing_your_billing.md

 To set the monitoring block count:

 * Click the “Set Monitoring Block Count” in the “Your Current Plan” section in the Billing Overview.
 * Select the number of blocks you want to purchase each month.
-Each block translates to 500,000 requests that can be monitored and costs $200 per month.
+Each block translates to 50,000 monitoring calls and costs $20 per month.
 * Click the **Proceed** button.
 Review the details of your purchase and click the **Pay** button.
 Your default payment method is charged immediately, and every month on this date.

 ### Account History